 AIRPZ-R4 Within the Airport Core Precinct, aviation activities and aviation service activities, including retail activities and activities ancillary to aviation activities.
 Permitted Activity Retail activities shall be located within or adjacent to the main airport terminal building and primarily serve aviation users.

-The maximum height of any new building or structure from original ground level shall be: a.
+The maximum height of any new building or structure from original ground level shall be:

+a.
 25.0 metres for a single control tower in the Airport Core Precinct; and b.
 15.0 metres for any other building in the Airport Core Precinct.

 Ancillary activities to aviation activities are limited to meeting room facilities located within the main airport terminal building.

 AIRPZ-R6 Within the Airport Buffer Precinct, recreation, conservation, and water management activities and activities permitted in the Natural Open Space Zone (except production forestry).
 Measurement criteria apply to activities under this rule.
-Permitted Activity Standards a. covered yards and areas covered by a roof but not enclosed by walls

-- 1. The maximum height of any new building or structure from original ground level shall be 4 metres. - The maximum gross floor area for any building is 30m2. - The total gross floor area of buildings must not exceed 300m2.

-When measuring gross floor area for the purposes of the standards above, include:

-- a. uncovered stairways; - b. floor space in terraces (open or roofed), external balconies, breezeways or porches; - c. roof car parking, lift towers and machinery rooms on the roof having a floor area of not more than 200m2; - d. car parking areas; and - e. floor space of interior balconies and mezzanines not used by the public. - 4.
+Permitted Activity Standards The maximum height of any new building or structure from original ground level shall be 4 metres.
+The maximum gross floor area for any building is 30m2.
+The total gross floor area of buildings must not exceed 300m2.
+Measurement Criteria: When measuring gross floor area for the purposes of the standards above, include: a. covered yards and areas covered by a roof but not enclosed by walls Exclude: a. uncovered stairways; b. floor space in terraces (open or roofed), external balconies, breezeways or porches; c. roof car parking, lift towers and machinery rooms on the roof having a floor area of not more than 200m2; d. car parking areas; and e. floor space of interior balconies and mezzanines not used by the public.
 Buildings must be associated with permitted activities within the "Airport Buffer Precinct" or utilities required to serve the Airport Zone.